• Home

 Eek!
 Is this a horror story or a story about gardening?

-Dangling: After returning from the dead, my sister took the plants outside.
+Dangling: After their death, my sisters took the plants outside.

-Better: After the plants returned from the dead, my sister took them outside.
+Better: After the plants died, my sisters took them outside.

 This sounds like something that Yogi Bear would do!